tpryan/whack_a_pod/README.md

 1. Alter `CLUSTER` if you want to call your cluster something other than `whack-a-pod`.
 1. Set `INGRESSNAME` if you need to use something other than the default.
+1. Set `DOCKERREPO` if you need to use something other Google Container Registry.
 1. Open a terminal in `/`.
 1. Run `make config` to create your ingress file.
 1. This should create the following file: